Skip to content

 Risk Mitigation: Keeping Your Account Alive

 Losing your merchant account stops deposits immediately, locks your rolling reserve, and can land you on the MATCH list for five years.
+If a mid-contract switch is forced on you, the PSP migration runbook covers the 90 to 180 day cutover.
 These six strategies reduce that risk.

 Deploy pre-dispute alerts (Verifi CDRN + Ethoca)